kran0/nod32-update-mirror/README.md

 # Alternate docker image for nod32-update-mirror

 Another Dockerfile for [nod32-update-mirror project](https://github.com/tarampampam/nod32-update-mirror).
+Usefull examples, support, original docekr image, nginx.confs and all the stuff are in [The Original Project](https://github.com/tarampampam/nod32-update-mirror)!

 ## Why this realization?
-- Only nod32-update-mirror toolset without nginx;
+- Pure nod32-update-mirror toolset without nginx;
-- Ready to use with external nginx (another container);
+- Ready to use with external nginx (I prefer another container for nginx);
-- And because i can! /Please use [original](https://hub.docker.com/r/tarampampam/nod32-update-mirror/tags/) docker image instead/.
+- And because i can!

 ## How to use?

-The author supplies [the docker image](https://hub.docker.com/r/tarampampam/nod32-update-mirror/tags/) for user's need.
-I have no reason to repeat their work.
 This image implements my special interest.
-So there are only use cases:
+So there are just a few use cases:

 1) Run with scheduler enabled (default):